 - QOS1 jobs have a maximum per-job limit on the number of resource units that a single job can take:

-The same limits apply, on each cluster separately, to QOS1 jobs overall belonging to the same user and project.
+The same limits apply, on each cluster separately, to QOS1 jobs overall belonging to the same user.

 QOS2 – medium quality of service

 - QOS2 jobs have a lower priority than QOS1 and will move through the queue more slowly than QOS1 jobs.

 - QOS2 jobs have a maximum job run time of 12 hours.